Sherman Smith: Personal life

-Smith's children are Shavonne, Sherman and Deland.
-Deland is the University of Notre Dame running backs coach Deland McCullough.
-The two had known each other since Smith was recruiting McCullough to the RedHawks when the latter was 17, but only learned they were related in 2017, as depicted in the Kendrick Brothers 2021 film Show Me the Father.
-His brother was former CFL All-Star Darrell K. Smith.
+Smith's children are Shavonne, Sherman, and Deland.
+Deland is the Las Vegas Raiders running backs coach, Deland McCullough.
+The two had known each other since Smith was recruiting McCullough to the Miami RedHawks when McCullough was 17, but only discovered they were biologically related in 2017, as detailed in the ESPN.com feature "," and the 2021 Kendrick Brothers film Show Me the Father.
+Deland’s son, Diem McCullough, is also Smith’s grandson.
+Smith is also the grandfather of Isaiah, Sherman, and Destiny — the children of his son Sherman.
+Destiny ran track collegiately at the University of North Carolina Wilmington; he is also the grandfather of Victoria ("Vickie"), the adopted daughter of his daughter Shavonne.
+His brother, Darrell K. Smith, was a former CFL All-Star.